International Short Film Competition

 Films should run 20 minutes or less, there is no minimum runtime requirement.

-Awards: Best Short, Best Screenplay, Outstanding Woman Filmmaker, Young Filmmaker, & Audience Favorite.
+Awards: Best Short, Best Screenplay, Outstanding Female Filmmaker, Young Filmmaker, and Audience Favorite.
 Winner of the Best Short Award will also receive an InkTip Script Listing: a listing of your script on InkTip so that producers and reps can find you.

 Entry fee payable by check or PayPal

 The FOLCS International Short Film Competition was created in 2011 to encourage the creation of short films exploring themes of law and justice.
 Expanding in reach each year, independent and aspiring filmmakers from around the globe are invited to submit their original shorts.
 Entrants not only have the chance to have their work screened before a New York audience, but also the opportunity to have their short viewed by distinguished professionals from both the legal and entertainment fields.
 Each year the Film Festival features renowned filmmakers, actors, writers, journalists, public intellectuals, and members of the legal profession.
 The Film Festival also attracts overflowing and diverse crowds of film enthusiasts, which provides a great platform for showcasing your winning work!
 The night will open with a red carpet for our attending filmmakers and will include an awards presentation and reception.
 In addition, the audience has the opportunity to vote on which short will receive the Audience Favorite Award!